 S.A.F.E. uses performance to inspire change in people’s behaviour and break down barriers in order to let through life-saving information and services.
-The performances provide people with the vocabulary, information, skills and attitudes that enable them to take the crucial steps to changing their own lives for the better.
+The performances provide people with the vocabulary, information, skills and attitudes that enable them to take the crucial steps to change their own lives for the better.

 WHY IT WORKS

-Empowering: S.A.F.E. enables people to see their own lives and choices performed in front of their eyes, so they can reflect on their actions and be galvanized to make a difference to their future.
+S.A.F.E. enables people to see their own lives and choices performed in front of their eyes, so they can reflect on their actions and be galvanized to make a difference in their future.

-Accessible: S.A.F.E. go directly into Kenya’s most under-served and hard-to-reach communities and speak to people in a way they trust and enjoy.
+S.A.F.E. goes directly into Kenya’s most under-served and hard-to-reach communities and speaks to people in a way they trust and enjoy.